GitMachines/BaseBox/README.md

 11. Boot the VM and install the OS

+   11a.
+Skip the media test

+   11b.
+Select OK at welcome message

+   11c.
+Select English for the Installer language

+   11d.
+Select us as the keyboard model

+   11e.
+Select Re-initialize all

+   11f.
+Ensure System clock uses UTC is checked and select America/New York as the time zone

-12. Make the root password 'vagrant' per Vagrant's recommendations.
+   11g.
+Provie the root password 'vagrant' per Vagrant's recommendations.
+(Select Use Anyway)

+   11h.
+Select Use entire drive

+   11i.
+Select Write changes to disk

+   11j.
+Reboot ( Congradulations :) )

 ### On VM:
 ---